ewhittle/Public_PhD_WES_Analysis/Automap/README.md

 Available at: https://www.nature.com/articles/s41467-020-20584-4

-Tools requireed to run package:
+Tools required to run package:

 bcftools higher or equal to v1.9